AgnosticUI/agnosticui/site/docs/docs/understand.md

 <div class="mbe24"></div>

 _We don't recommend the use of 2+ frameworks in an application with a single HTTP payload due to the increased bundle size that will be sent down to your users.
 However, completely separate applications are fair game for using different front-end frameworks; especially for polyglot teams that long to use new technologies, or letting an outsourced team use the technology they're most proficient in._

+## Roadmap

+As AgnosticUI is still very much in its infancy, we advise you to hold off using it for mission critical production applications.
+That said, things **are** moving along quite nicely with a current focus on increasing the overall component coverage provided.
+We invite you to view the upcoming components planned for development on our [GitHub issue tracker](https://github.com/AgnosticUI/agnosticui/issues).
+Also, feel free to participate in our [discussions](https://github.com/AgnosticUI/agnosticui/discussions) or help us out by [contributing to AgnosticUI](https://github.com/AgnosticUI/agnosticui/blob/master/CONTRIBUTING.md).